-SMILE eye surgery stands for small incision lenticule extraction and is a refractive procedure.
+SMILE stands for small incision lenticule extraction and is a refractive procedure.
 SMILE helps treat many refractive errors, including myopia (nearsightedness), hyperopia (farsightedness), presbyopia (due to aging of the eye), and astigmatism.

-Unlike laser-assisted in situ keratomileusis (LASIK), this procedure does not require the use of an excimer laser.
+Unlike LASIK, this procedure does not require the use of an excimer laser.
 Instead, it uses a femtosecond laser to form a lenticule (disk-shaped corneal tissue) for later extraction.
 It does not create a corneal flap that is key in LASIK procedures.